-The Gerontology Program has an affiliated faculty of over 60 members who are based in 22 different departments throughout the university.
+The Gerontology Program has an affiliated faculty of more than 60 members based in 22 different departments throughout the university.
 Students can work on independent study or participate with faculty in their aging-related research.

 Increased longevity means that by the year 2040 there could be more than 30 million Americans over the age of 85.
 The certificate is designed for individuals interested in learning more about the aging process.
 For more information, call 480/965-3225 (ASU Main) or 602/543-6600 (ASU West).